Connect with us

 The company has served East Africa for a decade mainly by supplying concrete admixtures, and cement additives from its headquarters in South Africa.

-The roll out of big dollar infrastructure projects in roads, rail and ports is enticing foreign companies to expand into Kenya as they seek to position themselves to ride on the current construction boom.
+The rollout of big-dollar infrastructure projects in roads, rail, and ports is enticing foreign companies to expand into Kenya as they seek to position themselves to ride on the current construction boom.

 In August 2014, BASF, the world’s biggest chemicals maker by sales, opened a Sh1.2 billion plant for concrete admixtures on Mombasa Road in a bid to “better meet” the demand for its products in the region.

 India’s largest chemicals maker Pidilite Industries is also positioning itself at the high table of the local construction sector.
-The firm said last year that it was aggressively marketing its range of adhesives in Kenya in effort to establish a regional presence.
+The firm said last year that it was aggressively marketing its range of adhesives in Kenya to establish a regional presence.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.